 Paper 1 - 2 hours.
 40%.

-Section A - Shakespeare e.g. Macbeth, Romeo and Juliet Section B - Poetry Anthology
+Section A - Shakespeare Romeo and Juliet Section B - Poetry Anthology

 Paper 2 - 2 hours 30 minutes.
-60%

-Section A - Modern Text e.g. Lord of the Flies Victorian Novel - e.g. A Christmas Carol Section C - Unseen Poetry
+60% Section A - Modern Text An Inspector Calls Victorian Novel - A Christmas Carol Section C - Unseen Poetry

 Students will gain an understanding of how to access both contemporary and classic fiction and non-fiction material.
 They will have the opportunity to investigate writers' skills and apply them to their own narrative and non-fiction (real-life) writing.
 Grammar and technical skills feature highly in the English curriculum, whilst English Language also features a Speaking and Listening presentation.